-B. Contingent Liabilities
+C. Contingent Liabilities

-The landfill's attorney had not responded as of the date of this report; however, management stated that they were unaware of any pending litigation or other contingent liability that would affect the financial statements of the Sequatchie/Bledsoe County Landfill.
+The landfill's attorney advised that he is unaware of any pending litigation or other contingent liability that would affect the financial statements of the Sequatchie/Bledsoe County Landfill.

-C. Landfill Closure/Postclosure Care Costs
+D. Landfill Closure/Postclosure Care Costs

 The Sequatchie/Bledsoe County Landfill has an active permit on file with the state Department of Environment and Conservation for a sanitary landfill.
 The entity has provided financial assurances for estimated postclosure liabilities as required by the State of Tennessee.
 These financial assurances are on file with the Department of Environment and Conservation.